File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 How are development applications reviewed?

-Qualified professionals across various disciplines, within the municipality and through external agencies, undertake a comprehensive review.
+Qualified professionals across various disciplines, within the municipality and through external agencies, undertake a comprehensive review, led by the Planning Branch.

 What are the milestones of the Town’s planning process?